Ayaz922/software-management-app-backend-/README.md

 ## Scripts

 ### npm install
-To install all the required dependencies present in the package.json
+To install all the required dependencies present in the package.json file

 ### npm start
 To start application server